Privacy, Policy and Open Data

 Privacy and Open Data

-There are methods to de-identify data and repositories may offer options to keep the data closed or embargoed.
+Methods exist to de-identify data so that it can still be made open and some repositories offer options to keep the data closed or embargoed.
 Good data documentation (i.e., metadata) will protect sensitive data while still making it valuable to others.
 Even in cases where data can’t be openly shared (due to ethical or privacy issues), a best practice is to let others know the data exists by creating a description of your data and using a metadata standard so others can find it, cite it, and request access, if that is an option.

 Policy and Open Data

 Some publishers are also requiring open data and have various policy requirements in place.
 There are now journals entirely dedicated to publishing data from all domains, such as Scientific Data and the Research Data Journal for the Humanities and Social Sciences.
-The Transparency and Openness Promotion guidelines outline standards journals may adopt to demonstrate how the journal has introduced open practices.
+The Transparency and Openness Promotion website allows you to look up a journal and learn what open practices it requires or encourages.